 If you suffer from asthma, you may have a productive cough when you contract an infection.

 Your nasal airways may become inflamed, leading to the development of other symptoms such as tightness or heaviness in the chest, coughing, labored breathing, and wheezing.

-However, if the need for a reliever inhaler becomes frequent, such as more than three times a week, it is absolutely necessary to consult your physician.
+Your daily preventer inhaler may help manage your symptoms.
+However, if the need for a reliever inhaler becomes frequent, such as more than three times a week, consult your physician.

 Chest congestion is one of the most typical symptoms of upper respiratory tract infections, such as influenza, common cold, and bronchitis.

 These infections trigger an overproduction of mucus in the respiratory passages, which eventually settles down in the chest and causes chest congestion.

 Due to the congestion, you may have to strain to inhale and exhale.
 In such cases, the act of breathing may produce a squeaky, whistling sound that is known as wheezing.

 Are chest congestion and nasal congestion the same?

 Nasal congestion is characterized by a stuffy nose caused by the inflammation of the nasal mucous membranes, which leads to the production of thick, sticky mucus.

 On the other hand, chest congestion is characterized by heaviness in the chest, sore throat, and the production of phlegm.